playframework/playframework/documentation/manual/gettingStarted/NewApplication.md

 If you have [sbt 0.13.13 or higher](http://www.scala-sbt.org) installed, you can create your own Play project using `sbt new` using a minimal [giter8](http://foundweekends.org/giter8) template (roughly like a maven archetype).
 This is a good choice if you already know Play and want to create a new project immediately.

+If running Windows, you may need to run sbt using `sbt.bat` instead of sbt.
+This documentation assumes the command is sbt.

 Note that the seed templates are already configured with [[CSRF|ScalaCsrf]] and [[security headers filters|SecurityHeaders]], whereas the other projects are not specifically set up for security out of the box.

 ### Play Java Seed